bepu/bepuphysics2/Documentation/SpeculativeMargins.md

+# What is continuous collision detection?
+Continuous collision detection is a family of techniques that try to stop bodies from tunneling into (or through) each other at high velocities.
+Generating normal contact constraints at discrete points in time will tend to miss such fast moving collisions or respond to them too late.

+In bepuphysics2, continuous collision detection is handled mostly through speculative contacts.
+When those aren't sufficient, the library offers a mode that performs sweep testing to find a time of impact.

+See the [ContinuousCollisionDetectionDemo](../Demos/Demos/ContinuousCollisionDetectionDemo.cs) for more information about the topics covered here.

-# What's a speculative margin?
+# What's a speculative contact?
-The maximum distance at which collision pairs generate speculative contacts.

 Speculative contacts are contacts with negative depth.
-They're still solved, but they don't push back against motion unless the velocity is high enough that the involved collidables are expected to come into contact within the next frame.
+They're still solved, but they don't apply any forces unless the velocity is high enough that the involved collidables are expected to come into contact within the next frame.

+The speculative *margin* is the maximum distance at which a collision pair will generate speculative contacts.

+TODO PICTURE

 The ball is heading towards the ground with a high enough velocity that the velocity expanded bounding box intersects the ground's bounding box.
 Similarly, since the collidables are configured to have no maximum speculative margin in this example, a speculative contact is created.
 The solver will detect and push back the part of velocity which would result in penetration.
 In the next frame, the ball and ground are in contact.

-This is a form of continuous collision detection in the sense that it can avoid bodies tunneling through each other.

-See the [ContinuousCollisionDetectionDemo](../Demos/Demos/ContinuousCollisionDetectionDemo.cs) for more information.

 # Do I need to care about speculative margins?
 Most of the time, you don't.
 Consider a body or static created by just specifying the collision shape like so: